arcanelab/Mano/README.md

 # Mano Language Specification

-Mano is a simple, embeddable scripting language designed for ease of use.
-With a syntax similar to mainstream programming languages, it's easy to learn and use.
+Mano is a simple, statically typed embeddable scripting language designed for ease of use.
+With a syntax similar to Swift, it's familiar and  easy to learn and use.
 Mano's strength lies in its flexibility: you can easily extend the language with custom elements like classes, functions, and constants, and seamlessly call between Mano scripts and your host program.

 ---